Cockpit Arts / The Prince’s Trust Creative Careers Programme

 Cockpit Arts Radcliffe Craft Award

 Creative Careers participants are eligible to apply for the Cockpit Arts Radcliffe Craft Award, supported by the Radcliffe Trust.
-This provides a further spring board to business success – providing studio space and support within a Cockpit Arts incubator for a year.
-Winners of the Radcliffe Award in 2012 are Lenique Louis and Johnette Taylor.
+This award has a focus on craft skill development and provides a further spring board to business success – providing studio space and support within a Cockpit Arts incubator for a year.
+Winners of the Radcliffe Award in 2013 are Crystal Griffiths and Natasha Nelson.

 The Worshipful Company of Drapers